Huh! Twitterati wonder, 'Messi's gone, when will Shahid Afridi say bye?'

-Even as the world is praying and hoping that Leo Messi reconsiders his decision to retire from international football, Twitterati are wondering why Pakistan veteran Shahid Afridi hasn't still bid goodbye to the game of cricket
+Even as the world prays that Leo Messi reconsiders his decision to retire from international football, Twitterati are wondering why Pakistan veteran Shahid Afridi hasn't still bid goodbye to cricket

 In what left the world shocked, Lionel Messi on Monday announced his retirement from international football after missing in a penalty shootout as Argentina lost a fourth major final in nine years.

 "For me, the national team is over." he said after defeat by Chile in the Copa America final.
 "I've done all I can.
 It hurts not to be a champion."

 Lionel Messi turns his back to international football

 Messi, 29, has won eight La Liga titles and four Champions Leagues with Spanish side Barcelona.
 But his only major international honour is Olympic gold at the 2008 Games.

 As well as losing two Copa America finals on penalties to Chile, Messi was in the Argentina side beaten 1-0 by Germany in the 2014 World Cup final.
 The forward, who was been awarded the Ballon d'Or five times, was also on the losing side against Brazil in the 2007 Copa America final.

 "It's been four finals, I tried," added Messi, who made his debut for Argentina in 2005 and has played 113 times for his country.
 "It was the thing I wanted the most, but I couldn't get it, so I think it's over.

 But even as the world mourned Messi's exit, Twitterverse -- which is a parallel universe -- saw Shahid Afridi trending.
 Why?
 Well, because people were wondering when Pakistan all-rounder Shahid Afridi would retire permanently from the game.